Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is so cool, ice cubes want to be exactly like him.
+When Clarke Kent goes into a phonebox Superman comes out.
+When Jayesh goes into a phonebox...
+Jayesh comes out.

-Updated on: [27/3/2025]
+Updated on: [28/3/2025]
 <!-- #jokeEnd -->